Steve Harper (footballer, born 1969)

 Steven James Harper (born 3 February 1969) is an English former footballer who scored 54 goals in 504 league games in a 15-year career in the Football League.
-He was a speedy winger, adept at dribbling the ball.
+He was a speedy winger, adept at dribbling the ball, transitioning into a full-back later in his career.

 He began his professional career at Port Vale in June 1987 before he was sold to Preston North End for £35,000 in March 1989.
 He joined Burnley on a free transfer in July 1991 and helped the "Clarets" to win the Fourth Division title in 1991–92.
-He moved on to Doncaster Rovers in August 1993, before he was sold on to Mansfield Town for a £20,000 fee in September 1995.
+He moved on to Doncaster Rovers in August 1993, before he was sold to Mansfield Town for a £20,000 fee in September 1995.
 He took a free transfer to Hull City in July 1999 before joining Darlington in February 2001.
 He left the Football League in 2002 and moved into non-League football with Kidsgrove Athletic.
 He later became a coach.